Joining datasets#

 Joins are generally memory-intensive operations that require accurate memory accounting and projection and hence are sensitive to skews and imbalances in the dataset.

-Ray Data provides following levers to allow to tune up performance of joins for your workload:
+Ray Data provides the following levers to allow tuning the performance of joins for your workload:

 num_partitions